-- 8.101 The Thames Water supply area is designated as an area of serious water stress, and since 2012 the Secretary of State has granted us legal powers to compulsorily meter properties.
-In the Water Resources Management Plans 2014 (WRMP14) and 2019 (WRMP19), we responded with our compulsory meter installation programme called the Progressive Metering Programme (PMP). - 8.102 The PMP is a proactive workstream where we compulsorily meter our household unmeasured customers.
-It enables fairer customer billing because customers only pay for what they use, and facilitates a reduction in customer usage, internal wastage and CSL. - 8.103 The PMP applies to all property types; detached, semi-detached and terrace properties and individual dwellings in mini-bulk and bulk properties. - 8.104 For WRMP24, our PMP will install a digital meter which is either: - Advanced Metering Infrastructure (AMI): commonly referred to as a 'smart meter', AMI meters send automatic reads through a secure wireless network to provide real time water consumption data.
+- 8.108 The Thames Water supply area is designated as an area of serious water stress, and since 2012 the Secretary of State has granted us legal powers to compulsorily meter properties.
+In the Water Resources Management Plans 2014 (WRMP14) and 2019 (WRMP19), we responded with our compulsory meter installation programme called the Progressive Metering Programme (PMP). - 8.109 The PMP is a proactive workstream where we compulsorily meter our household unmeasured customers.
+It enables fairer customer billing because customers only pay for what they use, and facilitates a reduction in customer usage, internal wastage and CSL. - 8.110 The PMP applies to all property types; detached, semi-detached and terrace properties and individual dwellings in mini-bulk and bulk properties. - 8.111 For WRMP24, our PMP will install a digital meter which is either: - Advanced Metering Infrastructure (AMI): commonly referred to as a 'smart meter', AMI meters send automatic reads through a secure wireless network to provide real time water consumption data.
 They can do this when our Local Communication Equipment (LCE) and wide area network (WAN) communication system is available.
 Electronic readings are remotely passed from the meter to our SMOC which is responsible for the storage and analysis of our smart meter data.

-&lt;sup>17 Environment Agency and Natural Resources Wales, 'Water stressed areas - final classification', July 2013
+&lt;sup>19 Environment Agency and Natural Resources Wales, 'Water stressed areas - final classification', July 2013

-&lt;sup>18 Local Communication Equipment (LCE): Two-way communication hardware also referred to as a communication smart-point.
+&lt;sup>20 Local Communication Equipment (LCE): Two-way communication hardware also referred to as a communication smart-point.
 It is wirelessly installed adjacent to the meter and enables transfer of data from the meter to our systems utilising a wide area network infrastructure.

 - Automatic Meter Reading (AMR): provide a meter reading during a 'walk by' or 'drive by' reading.
 These meters are equipped with a short-range radio that communicates with a meter reading device.
 In contrast to 'Basic meters', AMR meter reads can be taken without physical access to the meter.
-AMR meters are referred to as 'smart enabled' as they have the capability to be switched into AMI mode when our WAN communication system becomes available in that location. - 8.105 To enable complete AMI smart metering by 2025-26, we are currently extending our WAN in Thames Valley.
-This means we are working with existing telecommunication providers to use their masts to communicate with our AMI smart meters. - 8.106 The current WAN covers 95% of London, and parts of the Thames Valley such as Reading and Guildford (Figure 8-11).
+AMR meters are referred to as 'smart enabled' as they have the capability to be switched into AMI mode when our WAN communication system becomes available in that location. - 8.112 To enable complete AMI smart metering by 2025-26, we are currently extending network capacity to cover our whole supply area. - 8.113 The current WAN covers 95% of London, and parts of the Thames Valley such as Reading and Guildford (Figure 8-12).

-Figure 8-11: Wide Area Network in 2022
+Figure 8-12: Wide Area Network in 2022

-8.107 By 2025-26, we will have WAN coverage across Thames Valley.
+8.114 By 2025-26, we will have coverage across Thames Valley.
 This will enable all PMP meters to be AMI for our WRMP24.
 AMR meters will be installed by exception such as in the accommodation of religious or personal customer circumstances.
 For example, some religious communities oppose the installation of smart technology and similarly, some individuals oppose the installation of smart technology in their homes.

-Option AMP8 AMP9 AMP10 AMP11 AMP12 HH PMP 8.6
+Option AMP8 AMP9 AMP10 AMP11 AMP12 HH PMP 13.4